-ds-cfg-log-file
+log-file

 The directory where plugin log files are written, and where modified passwords are written when the plugin cannot contact IDM.
-The default location is a directory named /path/to/opendj/logs/pwsync.
 Passwords in this directory will be encrypted.

-Default value: logs/pwsync
+Suggested value: logs/pwsync

-Note that this setting has no effect if ds-cfg-update-interval is set to 0 seconds.
+Note that this setting has no effect if the update-interval is set to 0 seconds.

-ds-cfg-update-interval
+update-interval

 The interval, in seconds, at which password changes are propagated to IDM.
-If this value is 0, updates are made synchronously in the foreground, and no encrypted passwords are stored in the ds-cfg-log-file directory.
+If this value is 0, updates are made synchronously in the foreground, and no encrypted passwords are stored in the configured log-file.